Mirage by Somaiya Daud [Blog Tour]

 “[T]he Vath seemed determined to beat our language out of all of us, and the Kushaila in particular, no matter the cost.”

-The novel begins with Amani’s coming of age celebration with her family and friends in the village, where she was given her long-awaited daan – the traditional face markings depicting her lineage as well as her parents hopes for her in life – and transitioning to adulthood.
-She has been waiting for this day, but unfortunately Vathek droids descend upon the ceremony.
+The novel begins with Amani’s coming of age celebration with her family and friends in the village, where she was given her long-awaited daan – the traditional face markings depicting her lineage as well as her parents hope for her in life – and transitioning to adulthood.
+She has been waiting for this day, but unfortunately, Vathek droids descend upon the ceremony.
 Amari is kidnapped and brought to the Ziyaana where she learns why she was taken from her family and village on Cadiz: she is nearly identical to Princess Maram.
 Due to Maram’s unpopularity and rebel activity, it has become necessary to have a stand-in at public activities… and Amani must learn to perfectly mirror Maram to survive (and perhaps see her family again).

 “The crown of Dihya had been stripped from me, my face changed, my body broken.
 But I was not a slave and I was not a spare.
 I was my mother’s daughter, and I would survive and endure.
 I would find my way back home.”